shubhayu-64/Cowin-Notifier/README.md

 ## Features

 - Find any open slots in any district and tweet important information.
-- Runs 24/7 and updates at an interval of 12 hours.
+- Runs 24/7 and updates at an interval of 1 hour.

 ## Installation